shoeheng/dbmle/dbmle-pkg/README.md

 Note on Approximation
 ----------------------------------------------------------------------

-When `method="approx"`, the package estimates MLEs using a fast local search rather than testing every possible joint distribution of always takers, compliers, defiers, and never takers.
+When `method="approx"`, the package estimates MLEs using a fast local search rather than testing every possible distribution of always takers, compliers, defiers, and never takers.
 For all outcomes resulting from experiments with an equal number of individuals in intervention and control up to a sample size of 200, we have verified the approximation is correct.

 The approximation begins by considering three candidate joint distributions: